magosil86/getmstatistic/README.md

 ```
 1. Unzip the folder

+Tip! the folder should contain the following files: getmstatistic.ado getmstatistic.sthlp heartgenes214.dta

 2. Start stata

 3. Locate your personal directory where stata stores user generated files by typing: `sysdir`
 sysdir

-on mac the ado/personal directory is likely to be at: ~/Library/Application Support/Stata/ado/personal/
+Tip! on mac the ado/personal directory is likely to be at: ~/Library/Application Support/Stata/ado/personal/
 for linux: ~/ado/personal/
 for windows: c:\ado\personal\

 4. Copy getmstatistic.ado and getmstatistic.sthlp to the g sub-directory in personal

+Tip! if the g sub-directory does not exist, that just means you do not have user generated commands
+that start with the letter g.
+In that case create a folder named g in the personal directory.

-5. Type help getmstatistic in Stata to open the help file.
+5. Type help getmstatistic in Stata to open the getmstatistic help file.

+6. Load the example dataset: heartgenes214.dta

-6. You're all set, getmstatistic is installed
+7. You're all set, getmstatistic is installed, try some of the examples in the getmstatistic help file

 ```